jafo2128/piface-webhooks/README.rst

 Overview
 --------

-This package is made up of two components; the listner and the runner.
+This package is made up of two components; the listner and the worker.
 Each one has a separate console entry point, and is intended to be run as a separate process/daemon.
-The listener listens to input pin change events from the PiFace, and creates files on disk (a simple disk-based queue) for every event.
-The runner finds these new files, and executes the configured tasks for each event, in order.
+The listener (``piface-listener``) listens to input pin change events from the PiFace, and creates files on disk (a simple disk-based queue) for every event.
+The worker (``piface-worker``) finds these new files, and executes the configured tasks for each event, in order.

 Installation
 -------------